Growing a wildlife garden for bumblebees.

 Shrubs for bumblebees

 Shrubs can be used in borders to give your garden a vertical dimension.
 On average, shrubs flower earlier than perennials.
 Their size results in a large number of blooms that can feed bees.
 They also provide perches and food for birds.
-Some trees are a great source of nectar, particularly for queen bees.
+The pussy willow is an early spring flowering shrub.
+It has special significance in that the pollen is both protein and lipid rich.
+Queens that are coming out of diapause are energy depleted after a long winter and need to build up energy reserves quickly to find sites where they can start new nesting colonies.
 Be patient with shrubs as they can take longer to start flowering than many perennials and with trees, you may have to wait over 40 years!
+If you cannot wait, pick a smaller tree that flowers faster.
+Aesculus glabra is my favourite, providing a massive nectar and pollen source for queen bees.
+(See this list of trees for pollinators).

 |